 Unmet needs are services that would benefit the household that are either unavailable in the community due to funding or other circumstances, or the client is ineligible for those services.
-Unmet needs are services that completely do not exist in the region, and as a result, a user in HMIS cannot make a referral for that household for that need.
+As a result, a user in HMIS cannot make a referral for that household for that specific need.
 Recording unmet needs is helpful in showcasing what gaps in services or programs exist in a region, especially for advocacy efforts and grant writing.

 Assessors can record an unmet need during a household's CE enrollment, and any other HMIS user can record an unmet need using the "Services" menu in HMIS.
-Currently, the list of unmet needs in HMIS includes emergency shelter, last month's rent, Permanent Supportive Housing, Rapid Re-housing, rental application fee, rental arrears, security deposit, Transitional Housing, transportation assistance, utility arrears, utility deposit, and utility payments.
+Currently, the list of unmet needs in HMIS includes case management, emergency shelter, family shelter, last month's rent, mental health services, ot he r, Permanent Supportive Housing, Rapid Re-housing, rental application fee, rental arrears, security deposit, substance use treatment services, Transitional Housing, transportation assistance, utility arrears, utility deposit, and utility payments.